jtheory/1on1s/app/src/content/cats/something-has-to-change/angry-impatient-sarcastic.md

 We **do** all need the skills to:

 - Avoid escalating disagreements into personal attacks
-- Value & work on holding our team to a high standard without attacking & upsetting each other
+- Value & work on holding our team to a high standard without attacking & undermining each other

-Human mistakes are inevitable, and it's not helpful to just ... try harder to be perfect, because you're frightened of public shaming.
+Human mistakes are inevitable, and it's not helpful to just **try harder** to be perfect because you're frightened of public shaming.

-Instead, we want to keep evolving our systems & processes to make them robust:
+Instead, we want to keep evolving our systems & processes to keep us steady:

 - Map out work before starting and highlight risks (and get diverse input)
 - Design good tests & observability in CI, CD and live code
 - Keep complexity low and all APIs clean.
 Flag & refactor unstable areas.
+- Review early & often -- a solo developer opening a large PR with changes one one has seen yet is an antipattern.

 ## How to talk about it